Tluszczyk/TicTactics-go/README.md

 </div>

 <u>This is not the database's diagram.
 Each database implementation has it's own database diagram</u>

+The *Sessions* table has a Time-to-Live (TTL) set via an environment variable, which means it will be automatically deleted after a certain time.
+Additionally, sessions are deleted when the user logs out.

 #### Implementation Options
 1. MongoDB <img src="https://www.mongodb.com/assets/images/global/favicon.ico" alt="Kubernetes" height="18em"/>